malaykoladiya/449-Project-1-clem/README.md

 # Team members:
 1. Michael Morikawa
 2. Malay Narendrakumar Koladiya
-## Documentation
+## References
-Procfile and .env derrived from https://github.com/ProfAvery/cpsc449/tree/master/quart/hello
+- Procfile and .env derrived from https://github.com/ProfAvery/cpsc449/tree/master/quart/hello
+- Original project 1 base forked from https://github.com/ashleythorlin/449-Project-1

 # How to initialize
 1. To initialize the sqlite database, navigate to the project directory using a terminal